adamripley98/nalda/README.md

 - [X] Default create users with type `user`.
 Admin can switch them to `admin` or `curator`
 - [X] Give users ability to set and change profile pictures, update this in new article/listing/video backend
 - [X] Make it so you can click and view author pages, author page should also list all their
-- [ ] Users can leave comments on videos and articles, update in backend (users and articles/videos models)
 - [ ] Reviews should be stored in user model too.

 ## Listings

 - [X] Store an array of times or two fields for each day
 - [X] Store reviews on listings
-- [ ] Store comments on articles
 - [X] Form for adding reviews
 - [X] Complete listing view
 - [X] Complete listing backend (already stores listing in Mongo, just need to populate to home screen.